bitcointranscripts/bitcointranscripts/chaincode-labs/chaincode-podcast/lightning-history-and-everything-else.md

 Now you go to 20 megabyte blocks and suddenly the minimum fee rate matters a lot because that's the point at which people enter the data that they want to publish into the blockchain.
 And sure, we already have a pull request in Bitcoin Core that might skip over witness data until assume valid point if you're pruning and assume valid.
 But anyone that runs a full archive node wants to have all that data.
-Anybody that wants to calculate the witness Tx IDs themselves, they need the data in order to, to calculate the witness Tx ID.
+Anybody that wants to calculate the witness txids themselves, they need the data in order to, to calculate the witness txid.
 So at that point, it, yeah, It's an economic design parameter, but also just like a question on how quick we can do IBD and how much bandwidth it'll take and how much disk space it'll take to the cost of node operation parameters, basically.

 Tadge Dryja: 00:07:46